Recruit for Physician Retention: New Tools & Essential Steps

 • Create an executable contract & communicate the offer’s timeframe (in case the candidate has other visits scheduled)

-• Initiate weekly calls to candidate rotating between recruitment committee members
+• Initiate weekly calls to candidates rotating between recruitment committee members

 More Physician Retention Tips